sav-che/TL-2/Authors/Serres, Jean Jacques {std. J. Serres}.md

-> [!cite] BHL link: this entry starts at [page 522](https://www.biodiversitylibrary.org/item/104077#page/536/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 522](https://www.biodiversitylibrary.org/page/33333661) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Serres, Jean Jacques (1790-1858), French botanist and soldier; with the Napoleonic Army in the Russian campaign; in charge of a gun factory at Toulouse, ultimately in retirement at Roche-des-Arnauds, nr Gap, France, dedicating himself entirely to botany. (*J. Serres*).
+Serres, Jean Jacques (1790-1858), French botanist and soldier; with the Napoleonic Army in the Russian campaign; in charge of a gun factory at Toulouse, ultimately in retirement at Roche-des-Arnauds, nr Gap, France, dedicating himself entirely to botany.
+**Abbreviated name**: *J. Serres*

 #### Herbarium and types